 The school keeps an SCR which records all staff, including agency and third-party supply staff, and teacher trainees on salaried routes, who work at the school.
 This also includes any volunteers and work placements.
-The Embark Federation encourages schools to use a recognised online system referred to as the Central SCR tracker.
+The Embark Federation encourages schools to use a recognised online system e.g. the SCR Tracker